maxtrdina/Pitt-MS-Project/README.md

    - Spines port management on a per flow basis
    - Spines overlay flow capacity management

+## Known Problems

+Currently, the way the project manages resources for overlays is by maintaining a resource value for each node in an overlay.
+When a flow is created, it decrements the specified resource value for the flow from the node if it is used as either an entry or and exit point from the spines overlay.
+Although this works for small, two node instances of spines, it is not logically correct for how Spines works.</br></br>
+Spines overlays should have a resource capacity for the entire overlay, which is decremented upon flow creation.
+This is because although we explicitly know what our entry and exit points from the overlay are, we do not know what path will be taken through the overlay, and therefore we must assume the capacity is lost everywhere.</br></br>
+In my version of the project, this resource management model is contained in the topology manager and in the network manager.

 ## Acknowledgements

 I thank my advisor, [Dr. Amy Babay](https://www.pitt.edu/~babay/), for her support in getting this project off the ground.
 Thanks!

+Although the above is straight from Izzy's readme, I second it.
+Thank you for the opportunity to contribute to an interesting and challenging project for my capstone!